zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/framework-cleanup.md

 sudo rm -rf /opt/pwx
 ```

-Also remove the Portworx kernel module from all the nodes
+Also, remove the Portworx kernel module from all the nodes:

 ```text
 sudo rmmod px -f
 ```

-If you have the dcos cli installed then you can execute the above steps on all the nodes by running the following script
+If you have the dcos cli installed, then you can execute the above steps on all the nodes by running the following script:

 ```text
 ips=(`dcos node --json | jq -r '.[] | select(.type == "agent") | .id'`)
 for ip in "${ips[@]}"